Complete Guide to Quality Key Performance Indicators

 how to measure ISO 9001 quality KPIs step by step

-Examples of key quality performance indicators in different industries
+Examples of quality indicators in different industries

 • Manufacturing industry: percentage of defective products, average production time, rework rate.

-• Healthcare industry: Waiting time for appointments, patient readmission rate, patient satisfaction.
+• Healthcare industry: waiting time for appointments, patient readmission rate, patient satisfaction.

-• Food industry: Number of customer complaints, compliance with food safety standards, delivery time of perishable products.
+• Food industry: number of customer complaints, compliance with food safety standards, delivery time of perishable products.

-• Hotel industry: Occupancy rate, reservation cancellation rate, customer satisfaction ratings.
+• Hotel industry: occupancy rate, reservation cancellation rate, customer satisfaction ratings.

 Frequently Asked Questions About Quality KPIs

-There is no single universal answer — it depends on your process and industry.
-However, the three quality KPIs most consistently required by ISO 9001 auditors are: customer complaint rate (linked to clause 9.1.2 on customer satisfaction monitoring), nonconformance rate (clause 10.2 on corrective actions), and audit finding closure rate (clause 9.2 on internal audits).
+The three quality KPIs most consistently required by ISO 9001 auditors are: customer complaint rate (linked to clause 9.1.2 on customer satisfaction monitoring), nonconformance rate (clause 10.2 on corrective actions), and audit finding closure rate (clause 9.2 on internal audits).
 If you can only track three, start with these.

 What is the difference between a quality KPI and a quality metric?